Russell Wilson was sacked a season-high five times vs. the Bills. But ‘he’s a stud … He’s doing all right’

 Despite taking a season-high five sacks and 11 quarterback hits Sunday, Russell Wilson is fine.

-“He got smacked around a couple of times, but he’s a stud,’’ said coach Pete Carroll during his regular day-after-game radio show on 710 ESPN Seattle.
+“He got smacked around a couple of times, but he’s a stud,’’ said Seahawks coach Pete Carroll during his regular day-after-game radio show on 710 ESPN Seattle.
 “I checked with him last night.
 He’s doing all right.
 He’ll make it.’’

 Not that Wilson had shown any evident injury during the game, but given Wilson’s importance to the team it’s at least good to get that out of the way.